Qubit-Fernand/Glauber-Dynamics/README.md

-MCMC implementation of global dynamics for matching in contrast with Guassain Boson Sampling
+MCMC implementation of Glauber Dynamics for graph matching in contrast with Guassian Boson Sampling